-To be eligible for placement into AP Calculus AB, students must meet the following requirements:
+To be eligible for placement into AP Calculus AB, students must meet the following

-- 1. The final grade must average a 93 in Advanced Pre-Calculus.
-This average includes the final grades for both semesters. - 2.
+- 1. The final grade must average 95 in Pre-Calculus.
+This average includes all four quarters as well the midterm and final exams for both semesters. - 2.
 OR have completed Honors Pre-Calculus.